dbelett98/payroll-rails/README.md

 # payroll-rails
-Software payroll but using Ruby on Rails
+Software payroll but using Ruby on Rails -- TESTING for SSH integration